Global Clarity Certification

 Rigorous by design.
 Independent by principle.

-The GCC methodology combines receiver self-report, trained assessor evaluation, and real-world outcome data into a single validated composite.
-Each source is weighted, normalised, and bias-corrected before contributing to the GCS.
+The GCC methodology combines receiver self-report and trained assessor evaluation into a single validated composite.
+Each source is weighted and bias-corrected before contributing to the GCC score.

 Bias controls

-All receiver forms include a charm/likability flag.
-Where a receiver reports finding the communicator personally likeable, a 0.95 dampening coefficient is applied to their session score.
-An accent/unfamiliarity flag triggers assessor weight increase to 60% for comprehension items.
-These controls are disclosed in candidate reports as notations, not penalties.
+All receiver forms include a personal likability flag.
+Where a receiver reports finding the communicator personally charming, receiver scores are multiplied by 0.95 to correct for halo effect.
+An unfamiliar expression style flag increases assessor weight on comprehension dimensions to 60%.
+Both corrections are disclosed in results as notations, not penalties.

 Registered in Australia